I Decided (album): Background

-The album is a concept album that centers around the idea of rebirth.
+I Decided is a concept album that centers around the idea of rebirth.
 In January 2017, during an episode of The Tonight Show Starring Jimmy Fallon, Big Sean confirmed that both men on the album cover are him—a present-day version to the left and an older version of himself to the right.

 Speaking to Zane Lowe about I Decided, Sean explained the title of the project: "[the title] means so many things.
 I feel like life is all about the decisions you make.
 This is what I decided.
 That's why I put a period on the end of it—because this is definitive."
 He also cited Kanye West as an inspiration to his creative process behind the album in an interview with Fact: "He helped me learn how to make albums", and although West is absent from the record, the Detroit-based rapper exclusively told Capital XTRA that he was very influential in the project – helping to shape many songs."
 West is also credited as one of the album's executive producers.